 What Is Reputation Risk Management?

 Reputation risk management is the process of identifying, assessing, and mitigating risks to a company’s reputation.
 It requires an in-depth understanding of a company’s goals, values, and public perception, as well as an analysis of potential risks that may arise over time.
 Companies can use reputation risk management to create strategies for proactively addressing issues before they become damaging to the brand.
-This might include monitoring the media and responding quickly to any negative press coverage or developing plans for managing potential crises.
-By taking steps to protect their reputation ahead of time, businesses can limit the damage caused by reputational crisis and ensure long-term success.

 Types of Reputational Risk